 Join CCRCC at the airfield and learn to fly RC airplanes.
-Are instructors have trained many new pilots to fly on their own using the buddy box system where you are free from the burden and fear of crashing an airplane.
+Our instructors have trained many new pilots to fly on their own using the buddy box system and flight simulators where you are free from the burden and fear of crashing an airplane.

 Every Thursday beginning May 18th (weather permitting) at 5:00PM at our airfield at 3616 Bloomington Rd, Champaign

 NOTE - While it is our intention that all students be able to get multiple flights in during each training session, this is also a fluid event based on the availability of instructors on any given week, the amount of students on any given week, and dependent on aircraft not having any flight issues.